About the Authors ...

 Bob writes about Buffalo broadcasting and related music of the 1950s to the 1963-pre-British Invasion.
 He collects vinyl records and interviews and researches many of the artists and radio broadcasters of that time.
 He's written for numerous music-related magazines.

-Terri now fills her days with writing, reading, gardening and crafting.
-She’s a member of several writers groups, which include the Society of Children’s Book Writers and Illustrators (SCBWI), Buffalo-Niagara Children’s Writers and Illustrators (BNCWI), Basics-2-Bylines, and Tuesday Night Writers.
+Terri now fills her days with writing, reading, gardening, and crafting.
+She’s a member of the Society of Children’s Book Writers and Illustrators (SCBWI), Buffalo-Niagara Children’s Writers and Illustrators (BNCWI), and moderator of Writers Helping Writers.
 She’s a wife, mother, and grandmother whose favored exercise program is Tai Chi.
-She also loves sponge candy and turtles (the confectionary - not the animal).
+She also loves sponge candy and turtles, the confectionary - not the animal.
 Feel free to email her at Terri.Skurzewski@gmail.com.
 She loves hearing from her readers.